ucb-stat133/stat133-fall-2017/hws/up01-markdown.md

 Please submit your source `.Rmd` file, as well as the knitted (i.e. compiled) html file to bCourses.

-*Note: later (in a week or so) you will have to upload your `.Rmd` file to your github repository (don't worry if you don't know what this means).*
+*Note: later (in two weeks or so) you will have to upload your `.Rmd` file to your github repository (don't worry if you don't know what this means).*